HamidrezaHayatjou/TSDwithyolo7/HamidMe3.md

 # Module Testing Guide

-Test modules can be used in two ways.
-Individually and collectively.
-For single use, you need to set the address of the input images in the relevant module.
-For mass use, you can use the OK file in the main directory of the project.
+For use Individually, you need to set the address of the input images in the relevant module.
+For use collectively, you can use the 'makefile' in the main directory of the project.
 In both cases, you can test a different combination of parameters and you need to make the corresponding changes in the files.

 ## Test modules individually

 Before testing a specific module, ensure that:

-1. The required weights have been pulled using `dvc` before testing.
+1. The required weights have been pulled using `dvc`.
 2. The module's checkpoint paths are correctly set in the corresponding `.yaml` file.

 To test an individual module: